Shantanupokale-idfy/katas-learning/architecture.md

-# Elixir Katas Architecture
+# Elixir LiveView Katas Architecture

-This document outlines the architecture of the Elixir Katas application and provides a guide for adding new katas.
+This document outlines the architecture of the Elixir LiveView Katas application and provides a guide for adding new katas.

 ## Architecture Overview